 Hunting down street art has led me to some interesting corners around the world, from former military barracks to once unassuming residential estates, but little did I think that it would take me to Sawankhalok, a tiny town in Thailand’s northern Sukhothai province that’s better known for its history and culture.
-I spend a very quick weekend exploring this city, and here’s why a little guide I put together on things to do in Sawankhalok and why you should visit this little town.
+I spend a very quick weekend exploring this city, and here’s why a little Sukhothai Weekend Guide that I put together with things to do in Sawankhalok and why you should visit this little town.

 - Sukhothai Airport